Purang County: History

-Some historians believe that Tegla kar (Lying Tiger fort) near Purang was built during the Zhangzhung dynasty which was conquered by the Tibetan king Songtsen Gampo in the early 7th century CE.
-It became the main fort of the Purang Kingdom, in the 10th century under King Kori, one of the two sons of Tashi Gon, King of the Guge Kingdom.
-The Guge and Purang kingdoms were separated about the late 11th century, when king Logtsha Tsensong founded an independent realm.
-In about 1330 the 13th king Sonam De took over the important Khasa Malla kingdom (alias Yatse; not to be confused with the Malla dynasty of central Nepal) in western Nepal on the extinction of the local dynasty.
+Some historians believe that Tegla kar (Lying Tiger fort) near Purang was built during the Zhangzhung dynasty which was conquered by the Tibetan King Songtsen Gampo in the early 7th century CE.
+It became the main fort of the Purang Kingdom, in the 10th century under King Kori, one of the two sons of Tashi Gon, who was king of the Guge Kingdom.
+The Guge and Purang kingdoms were separated during the late 11th century, when King Logtsha Tsensong founded an independent realm.
+In about 1330 the 13th King Sonam De took over the important Khasa Kingdom in western Nepal on the extinction of the local dynasty.
 The dynasty of Purang kings died out shortly before 1376.
-The territory was subsequently dominated in turns by the neighbouring kingdoms Guge and Mustang.
+The territory was subsequently dominated in turns by the neighbouring kingdoms Guge and Mustang. region. region.